quangnd/marktrapp.com/jekyll/blog/_posts/2015-02-08-php-type-hinting-rfc.md

 Assuming these problems are resolved, this RFC is a net win for PHP and it'd be a real shame if philosophical issues about purity kill it.
 Perfect is not only the enemy of the good, but also of the good enough.

+## Update

+A *lot* happened with respect to scalar type definitions since this blog was posted, including the version of the RFC talked about here [being withdrawn][10] less than a day before voting closed.
+However, a [new version of the RFC][11]—almost identical to the first—eventually did pass.
+The major change: `declare()` can now only be declared at the top of a file.

-[^1]: Note the return type declaration is a feature of PHP7 and was [passed separately][10] from the scalar type hinting RFC.
+[^1]: Note the return type declaration is a feature of PHP7 and was [passed separately][13] from the scalar type hinting RFC.
 [^2]: I might add that this ability to mix and match strong and weak typing was considered a benefit of HHVM's handling of Hack and PHP.

 [1]: https://wiki.php.net/rfc/scalar_type_hints "PHP RFC: Scalar Type Hints"